 (Why?
 You don’t have a license!
-You’re putting the cart before the carriage).
+You’re acting prematurely).

-This next slang word is probably the most common Italian slang word (aside from Mamma mia) and it simply means “enough.”
+This next word is probably the most common Italian word (aside from Mamma mia), and it simply means “enough.”
 Basta is used to put a stop to an undesirable situation or conversation:

 A: Gianni, sei sempre irritato!
 Perché non vuoi uscire con me?

 (Gianni, you’re always so irritated.
 Why don’t you want to go out with me?)

 (That’s enough!
 I’m tired because I work too much!)